elcicd/el-CICD-docs/operating-manual.md

   scmOrganization: elcicd              # The SCM organization of the Project
   gitBranch: development               # The dev branch name of all microservices
   microServices:                       # List of microservices in Project
-  - gitRepoName: Test-CICD1            # The Git repository name of the microservce
+  - gitRepoName: Test-CICD1            # The Git repository name of the microservice
     codeBase: python                   # The codebase to build the microservice
     tester: pytest                     # Overridden tester to use during builds
-    active: true                       # If the microservice is active or not
+    status: ACTIVE                     # Optional status of the microservice
   - gitRepoName: test-cicd-stationdemo
     codeBase: java-maven
-    active: true
+    status: ACTIVE
   enabledTestEnvs:
-  - qa                                 # Unordered list of test environments
+  - qa                                 # Unordered list of test environments the Project needs
   sandboxEnvs: 2                       # Number of sandboxes needed
-  resourceQuotas:
+  resourceQuotas:                      # Define the ResourceQuota per SDLC environment
-    default: small.yml
+    default: small.yml                 # Default file defining the ResourceQuotas for an SDLC environment of the project
-    qa: medium.yml
+    qa: medium.yml                     # File defining the ResourceQuotas for a specific SDLC environment of the project
     stg: large.yml
     prod: large.yml
-  nfsShares:
+  nfsShares:                           # List of NFS Persistent Volumes used by the Project
-  - envs:
+  - envs:                              # List of SDLC environments that use the NFS Persistent Volume
     - qa
     - stg
     - prod
-    capacity: 5Gi
+    capacity: 5Gi                      # Capacity of the Persistent Volume
-    accessMode: ReadWriteMany
+    accessMode: ReadWriteMany          # Access Mode of the Persistent Volume
-    exportPath: /mnt/nfs-test
+    exportPath: /mnt/nfs-test          # Path to the external NFS Share
-    server: nfs-server.companydomain
+    server: nfs-server.companydomain   # Server that hosts the NFS Share
-    claimName: test-dir
+    claimName: test-dir                # Claim name of the Persistent Volume for reference by Persistent Volume Claims
 ```

 This file will be processed every time the Project is referenced or built in a pipeline.

 ### OKD RBAC Groups

 Regardless of how you configure OKD for user authentication with an identity provider, el-CICD Projects leverage groups as owners of Projects.
 Each Project must have a group defined to be an owner, and the group will be registered as an admin for all OKD namespaces in the Project, one per environment.
+The group must exist for the Project to be onboarded with el-CICD.

 ### Git Project information

 The Project must define the SCM (Git) host and organization of the Project.
 All microservices are assumed to be on the same host and collected in the same organization.

-In order to encourage good practices and standardization within a Project, the Project may only define one [Development Branch](#development-branch) name, and all microservices are expected to use it.
+In order to encourage good practices and standardization within a Project, the Project may only define one [Development Branch](#development-branch) name, and all microservices are expected to have a branch to match.
 Committing to this branch will trigger builds, and the [Deployment Branch](#deployment-branch) for each microservice when first promoted out of Dev will be created from this branch.

 ### Microservices